kriszyp/lmdb-js/README.md

-`lmdb-store` is an interface to the incredibly fast LMDB, and is probably the fastest and most efficient NodeJS key-value/database interface that exists for the full process of storing and retrieving JavaScript data in a true persisted, scalable, ACID-compliant, database.
+`lmdb-store` is an interface to the incredibly fast LMDB, and is probably the fastest and most efficient NodeJS key-value/database interface that exists for the storing and retrieving JavaScript structured data in a true persisted, scalable, ACID-compliant, database.
 It provides a simple interface for interacting with LMDB, as a key-value store, that makes it easy to properly leverage the power, crash-proof design, and efficiency of LMDB using intuitive JavaScript. `lmdb-store` offers several key features that make it idiomatic, highly performant, and easy to use LMDB efficiently:
 * High-performance translation of JS values and data structures to/from binary data
 * Queueing asynchronous write operations with promise-based API
 * Automated database size handling